laszewsk/mindstorm/ev3dev/bin/README.rst

 Using emacs to edit files from your computer on the brick
 ----------------------------------------------------------------------

-It is also possible to use your local emacs to edit files on the brick.
+It is also possible to use your local laptop emacs to edit files on the brick.
 The way to do that is simply to specify the properlocation::

   C-x C-f /gregor@lego:filename